 Checks In The Mail is committed to ensuring that the information we obtain and use about consumers is accurate.
 You can help us maintain the accuracy of information previously provided or information we may have collected by contacting us at 1-800-733-4443 and informing us of changes or modifications.

-If you have any questions about this privacy statement, the practices of this site, or would like to request your personal information not be shared with other companies for marketing of their products and services, please contact us by phone at 1-800-733-4443, by fax at 1-800-800-2432 or by mail at the address listed below.
+If you have any questions about this privacy statement, the practices of this site, or would like to request your personal information not be shared with other companies for marketing of their products and services, please contact us at 1-800-733-4443 or at the address listed below.

 Checks In The Mail, Inc.